WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><h3>🎯 Training a model</h3></summary>

-The `training_pipeline` trains a CatBoost model using the given config and saves outputs to the specified experiment directory.
+The `training_pipeline` trains a model using the given config and saves outputs to the specified experiment directory.

 ```
 from training import training_pipeline